First Team Analyst

 Russell, who arrived at Wolves in October, 2015, completed a Football Studies degree at Southampton Solent University and is in the process of studying for his MSc in Sports Coaching at the University of Worcester.

-Following a season working within the academy department of Charlton Athletic as an analyst, he gained a role at Norwich City as a scout.
+Following a season working within the academy department of Charlton Athletic as an analyst, Russell gained a role at Norwich City as a scout.

 Alongside scouting, Russell also coached for the Norwich City Centre of Excellence program, whilst completing his FA Level 2 coaching, and Youth Modules 1, 2 and 3.